krishija/deeplabcutUCSF/README.md

 **Using DeepLabCut on HPC Cluster**

 First, you need to transfer your local DeepLabCut project folder to the cluster.
 You can use scp for this purpose.

 `scp -r /path/to/your/local/DeepLabCut_project your_username@log1.wynton.ucsf.edu:/path/to/your/destination/folder`

 Use SSH to log into the Wynton HPC cluster.

 `ssh your_username@wynton.ucsf.edu`

+To use DeepLabCut, you'll need to set up a Conda environment.
+However, since module loading and conda environment activation are only possible on compute nodes, you should perform these actions within a job script.

+`mkdir -p ~/DeepLabCut_jobs
+cd ~/DeepLabCut_jobs
+nano setup_env.sh`